-Retreating from life after a tragedy, a man questions the universe by writing to Love, Time and Death.
+Retreating from life after a tragedy, a man questions the universe by writing to Love, Time, and Death.
 Receiving unexpected answers, he begins to see how these things interlock and how even loss can reveal moments of meaning and beauty.

-When a successful New York advertising executive suffers a great tragedy, he retreats from life.
-While his concerned friends try desperately to reconnect with him, he seeks answers from the universe by writing letters to Love, Time and Death.
-But it's not until his notes bring unexpected personal responses that he begins to understand how these constants interlock in a life fully lived, and how even the deepest loss can reveal moments of meaning and beauty Written by
+When a successful New York City advertising executive suffers a great tragedy, he retreats from life.
+While his concerned friends try desperately to reconnect with him, he seeks answers from the universe by writing letters to Love, Time, and Death.
+But it's not until his notes bring unexpected personal responses that he begins to understand how these constants interlock in a life fully lived, and how even the deepest loss can reveal moments of meaning and beauty.Written by

 12 of 16 people found this review helpful.

 Was this review helpful to you?